 The head is round with full cheeks and a Roman nose.
 The ears are set high on the head, at a slight angle.
 The eyes should be a deep blue and oval in shape.

-The coat is medium in length and extremely dense.
-The texture is silky and as such is less likely to get matted than in other semi-longhaired breeds.
+The coat is medium in length and extremely dense, it has a silky texture which makes it less likely to get matted.